 If you’re one of the many individual or business taxpayers that the Internal Revenue Service (IRS) audits every year, there’s a good chance that you’ll end up with an even bigger tax bill.
 Since the IRS can levy over 150 different penalties, most audits result in penalties, no matter how carefully you completed your tax return.

-Before you start worrying that your tax debt will spiral out of control, however, it’s important to understand what types of penalties you might incur.
+Before you start worrying that your back taxes will spiral out of control, however, it’s important to understand what types of penalties you might incur.
 Get to know the most common IRS audit penalties and find out how much they cost.

 Whether you submit a simple Form 1040EZ or a more complex Form 1040, it isn’t always easy to avoid making errors on your tax returns.
 After all, the U.S. tax code gets more complex every year, and it isn’t always possible to understand every aspect of the Internal Revenue Code (IRC).
 If the IRS finds a that you submitted an inaccurate tax return or you largely disregarded the IRC, you can expect to receive tax penalties of 20% to 40% of the amount by which you underpaid.
 Watch for these common mistakes: